AI-Powered Recommendations for E-commerce: Beyond Product Suggestions

 • Budget pacing.
 When to accelerate or slow spending based on competitive dynamics and seasonal patterns.

-Acquisition recommendations are particularly valuable because they directly affect your largest variable cost (typically ad spend) and have compounding effects over time.
-Moving 10% of your budget from a low-LTV channel to a high-LTV channel does not just improve this month's metrics — it improves your customer base composition for years.
+Acquisition recommendations are valuable because they directly affect your largest variable cost (usually ad spend) and they compound over time.
+Moving 10% of your budget from a low-LTV channel to a high-LTV channel doesn't just improve this month's metrics, it changes your customer base composition for years.

 Retention Recommendations